goodekat/LIME-research-journals/README.md

   - code up Laugel et al’s work
   - read through papers giving an overview of the current explanation methods

+**Oral Prelim**

+  - schedule
+      - can be anytime during the semester
+      - just needs to be 6 months before final defense
+      - schedule when it gets closer to the time
+      - schedule 3 or 4 weeks in advance
+      - send prelim materials to committee 2 weeks in advance
+  - materials
+      - Chapter 0 (complete)
+          - lit review
+          - research statement: “this is what this thesis will investigate”
+      - Chatper 1 (as close to submission as possible)
+          - LIME and shortcomings
+          - Dr. Dixon likes to give feedback before submission
+      - Chapter 2 (draft)
+          - Diagnostics for RF
+      - Chapter 3 (some idea)
+          - Diagnostics for Bayesian Neural Networks
+          - Could switch to chapter 2 if more complete
+      - Conclusion (not needed)

 **Later**